johannilsson/iglaset/README.markdown

     * Now using apache http client for http request
     * Added pagination to the search result
     * Replaced ImageUtilities with ImageLoader by Guojian Miguel Wu <http://wu-media.com>
-      This also solves issue 2 with images not always being loading correct
+      This also solves issue 2 with images not always being loaded correct
 * 1.0.2
     * Added access to search via context menu from the search results and the detailed view